Best active speakers 2024: our experts pick the top pairs with built-in amplifiers

 Active speakers are often designed to save you space, but you’ll need plenty of it if you decide to buy a pair of JBL’s 4329P Studio Monitors.

 These are big, imposing speakers – and not only because they have all of the amplification and streaming circuitry built in.
 Each speaker is powered by a 300-watt amplifier, with 250 watts going to the 20cm woofer, and the rest feeding the 25mm horn-loaded driver – so it’s no real surprise they weigh over 15.5kg each.
+For comparison's sake, they're perhaps double the size of the KEF LS50 Wireless II above.

-The sound they produce is equally large and powerful, but there’s no lack of subtlety or tonal balance.
-Dynamic expression is also very impressive, while a smooth midrange ensures vocals sound pleasingly lush and full.
-The treble could be a bit more refined, and Bluetooth performance is noticeably weaker than wi-fi or wired connections, but there’s no denying the JBL’s presence.
+The treble could be a bit more refined, and Bluetooth performance is noticeably weaker than the presentation through the wi-fi or wired connections, but there’s no denying the JBL’s presence and talents.

 Looking for something with a slightly more subtle aesthetic?
 The similarly priced Dali Rubicon 2 C might be more up your street.